Helping kids and the environment for 25 years

 All office space and overhead are donated, so the money we raise goes to our charitable programs.

-Chef’s Village is an immersive learning environment for people of all ages (coming later this year).
+Chef’s Village* is an immersive learning environment for people of all ages.
 From cookies and custards to steaks and souffles, from kitchen cleanliness and knife safety to slow cooking and smart shopping, Chef’s Village has something for everyone.
 Chef’s Village provides classes on line and in person.

 We also donate hydroponic gardens to schools, and we give away kits with digital thermometers and other kitchen essentials to our scholarship receipients.
 If you know of a candidate individual, school, or organization you believe would benefit from our programs, please contact us.

 Founded in 1997 to fund cystic fibrosis research, Silver Linings has worked with many organizations over the years.
-Some of our past beneficiaries include the Lucile Packard Children's Hospital at Stanford, the American Red Cross, Cystic Fibrosis Research, Inc. (CFRI), the Elf Foundation, the Monterey Bay Aquarium, Caring for Kids (through the NFL Alumni Organization), Architects of a New Dawn (led by Carlos Santana), the San José Tech Museum, South Peninsula Community Teen Youth Group, and High School music programs.
+Some of our past beneficiaries include the Lucile Packard Children's Hospital at Stanford, the American Red Cross, Cystic Fibrosis Research, Inc. (CFRI), the Elf Foundation, the Monterey Bay Aquarium, Caring for Kids (through the NFL Alumni Organization), Architects of a New Dawn (led by Carlos Santana), the San José Tech Museum, teen youth groups, and High School music programs.

 J. Kenji López-Alt is an American chef and food writer.
 His first book, The Food Lab: Better Home Cooking Through Science, became a critical and commercial success, charting on the New York Times Bestseller list and winning the 2016 James Beard Foundation Award for the best General Cooking cookbook.
 The cookbook expanded on López-Alt's "The Food Lab" column on the Serious Eats blog.
 López-Alt is known for using the scientific method in his cooking to improve popular American recipes and to explain the science of cooking.López-Alt started Wursthall in 2017, a beer hall style restaurant in San Mateo, California, and maintains a popular YouTube channel in which he demonstrates various recipes and cooking techniques.